yxz674/VBA-challenge/README.md

-VBA Homework: The VBA of Wall Street use VBA scripting to analyze real stock market data.
+VBA Homework: The VBA of Wall Street-use VBA scripting to analyze real stock market data.

-Create a script that will loop through all the stocks for one year and output the following information: o	The ticker symbol. o	Yearly change from opening price at the beginning of a given year to the closing price at the end of that year. o	The percent change from opening price at the beginning of a given year to the closing price at the end of that year. o	The total stock volume of the stock. o	conditional formatting that will highlight positive change in green and negative change in red.
+Create a script that will loop through all the stocks for one year and output the following information:

+o	The ticker symbol.

+o	Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.

+o	The percent change from opening price at the beginning of a given year to the closing price at the end of that year.

+o	The total stock volume of the stock.

+o	conditional formatting that will highlight positive change in green and negative change in red.

 Then create another script to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume

 2014 Mutiple_year_stock_data result screenshot